cscart/docs/install/possible_issues/secure_connection_failed.rst

 ::

-  // Host and directory where software is installed on no-secure server
+  // Host and directory where software is installed on non-secure server
   $config['http_host'] = 'YOUR_HTTP_DOMAIN';
   $config['http_path']= '/store';